What is included in an annual report?

 These requirements vary by state, and can also vary within the jurisdiction by entity type.
 Variables include fiscal year end, anniversary month, and anniversary date.
 In some states, it’s one day annually determined by the jurisdiction.
 Annual report specialists have access to state deadlines and required information for certain business entities.

 Who can file annual reports?

-An annual report specialist within your company can prepare and file your annual reports in applicable states by following these steps:
+An annual report specialist within your company or an outsourced annual reports expert can prepare and file your annual reports in applicable states.
+Handling annual reports yourself would entail the following:

-- Check state requirements.
-Depending on your type of business, you might not have to file an annual report.
+Check state requirements.
+Depending on the type of business, you might not have to file an annual report.

 What is the cost of annual report preparation and filing?

 Annual report filing fees differ by state; variables include stock information, paid-in-capital, expedited handling, and method of submission.
 Failure to file by a state’s due date may also affect the cost, as many states typically charge a late fee.
 Depending on the state, missing an annual report can mean loss of good standing, revocation, or inability to initiate a lawsuit or open a bank account.

 Stay in Good Standing 2021: Simple Steps to Stay in Good Standing